ggiacoppe/Airfoil_Demo_of_Statistics_in_R/README.md

-# Used R to achieve log-poly model of variables from NASA's Airfoil Self Noise Data.
+## Applied Statistics in R programming
-Tested for Normality, examined residuals, and an influence plot.
+1. Model Selection: Generic program
-Counducted cross validation.
+2. Used R to achieve log-poly model of variables from NASA's Airfoil Self Noise Data to test for Normality, examined residuals, and an influence plot.